Read as much or as little of this as you want

 Much of the turquoise on the market now is Chinese.
 Don't roll your eyes, a lot of it is absolutely gorgeous.
 Virtually all of it, like MOST of the available US turquoise, is stabilized.
 If I KNOW (been told) it is Chinese, I say so.

 So here's the deal.
 Stones are going to cost more, often for things that aren't the same quality they were several years ago.
-I have been advised by people in the position to know that this trend is expected to continue.
-That being the case the stones you may look at now as inferior to what you saw in 2010 will be stones you will be admiring compared to what will cost more in 2022.
+I have been advised by people in the position to know that this trend will continue.
+That being the case the stones you may look at as inferior to what you saw in 2010 will be stones you will be admiring compared to what will cost more in 2022.
 That's the way it is.
 I don't make the rules, I'm just telling you what they are.

 If you see something you think is similar down the line for less than you paid, I wouldn't dwell on it too much unless it is thousands of dollars different.
 Something in the market fluctuated and/or that seller is trying to get rid of the piece.
 If you like the item you bought and, to you, it was worth what you paid for it at the time you purchased it, be at peace.
 That's my opinion, there are people who would disagree.